Syntiox/mini-chatbot/README.md

 You can customize the `SYSTEM_INSTRUCTION` in `mini_chatbot.py` to change the bot's personality.
 Currently, it is set to:

-> "You are a Cyber Security and Python Expert named 'GPT14'.
+> "You are a Cyber Security and Python Expert named 'Syntiox'.
 You were created by the developer 'sh4lu-z'.
 Answer in a mix of English and Sinhala (Singlish)..."

 ## 📜 License